AMANverma9118/Badminton_Court_Booking_Website/Readme.md

-🏸 ProCourt – Badminton Court Booking System
+🏸 ProCourt – Complete Badminton Court Booking System

-ProCourt is a full-stack web application that enables users to book badminton courts with dynamic pricing, optional coaches and equipment, and a smart waitlisting system for high-demand slots.
+ProCourt is a full-stack badminton court booking platform that allows users to book courts, coaches, and equipment with dynamic pricing, real-time availability, and a smart waitlisting system.
-It also provides a powerful admin dashboard for managing resources and bookings.
+It also provides a powerful admin dashboard for managing resources, pricing rules, and bookings.

 🌐 Live Application